 Razor burn is not a seasonal occurrence.
-Regardless of whether you are frolicking around in a maillot or not, little nicks, skin irritation, and ingrown hairs are painful year-round, as is the frustration that comes with them.
-So, how exactly can we prevent razor burn?
+Regardless of whether you're going to the beach or not, little nicks, skin irritation, and ingrown hairs are painful year-round, as is the frustration that comes with them.
+So how exactly can we prevent razor burn?

-Since we don’t plan on giving up shaving anytime soon, although we commend those who have, we reached out to dermatologist Dr. Rita Linkner for some tips on how to rid ourselves of the pesky little problem that is razor burn.
-To which she replied, “In terms of proper shaving technique for those prone to razor burn, I have six 'musts' that I impart to every patient, and I have been told that even employing just a few of these tips goes a long way.”
-For Dr. Linkner’s six-step shaving process that wards off bumps, cuts, and ingrown hairs, keep on reading.
+If you plan on giving up shaving anytime soon (it's your choice, after all), read through dermatologist Rita Linkner's tips on how to rid yourselves of the pesky little problem that is razor burn.
+"In terms of proper shaving technique for those prone to razor burn, I have six 'musts' that I impart to every patient, and I have been told that even employing just a few of these tips goes a long way."
+For Linkner's six-step shaving process that wards off bumps, cuts, and ingrown hairs, keep on scrolling.

 An essential step of any shaving routine is following up with an intense moisturizing cream.
 Dr. Linkner recommends staying away from products with alcohols and acids as they "will do you more harm than good."
 Her moisturizer of choice is Cetaphil Moisturizing Cream, as she says it "replenishes moisture stripped away during a shave."